 Average plasma values in metabolically healthy and insulin resistant individuals

 Firstly, the average plasma values of triglycerides, glucose and FFAs are compared with experimental data when simulating metabolically normal and insulin resistant individuals.
 The simulated average plasma concentrations are dependent on the inputs provided and on the severity of IR simulated.
-To provide the data for table 9, simulations were run with the moderate intake daily diet as discussed in supplementary material 1 – 1.4.2.
+To provide the data for Table 9, simulations were run with the moderate intake daily diet as discussed in S1 Text – ‘Input’ section.
 Developing and severe IR were simulated by reducing the detected insulin concentration to 5% and 1.5% respectively.